solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 #### Running plugin with snap-mock

-Debug mode should be sufficient in majority of cases, although there will be scenarios when running with snap-mock enables additional testing capability.
+Debug mode should be sufficient in the majority of cases; nevertheless it is possible that running with a snap-mock will enable additional testing capabilities.

-To work correctly plugin should be run with several flags as follows:
+To work correctly plugin should be run with the following flags:
 ```bash
 ./02-testing -grpc-ping-max-missed=0 -grpc-port=50123
 ```

-By providing `-grpc-ping-max-missed=0` plugin won't exit after not receiving 3 pings from snap (or its equivalent, like snap-mock).
+By providing `-grpc-ping-max-missed=0`, plugin will not exit when 3 pings are not received from snap (or its equivalent, like snap-mock).

 Now, in other console, you should locate snap-mock, compile it and execute: